ul-gh/PiPyADC/README.md

 Currently only implemented class in this module is ADS1256 for the ADS1255 and ADS1256 chips which are register- and command compatible.

+Implementation for the ADS1255 and ADS1256 is an implementation based purely on Python and the WiringPi API.
+On a Raspberry Pi 3, multi-channel ADC reads require a time overhead of aprox.
+300...500 µs which makes the library suitable for low-speed, high resolution data acquisition.

 Download: https://github.com/ul-gh/PiPyADC

 Depends on WiringPi library, see: